lmouline/greycat/doc/tasks/setProperty.md

 * name of the property
 * type of the property
-* value to set or name of the variable containing the value
+* value to set (as String) or name of the variable containing the value

+## Property Type

+Types can be found in org.mwg.Type,
+5 different types can be used

+* BOOL
+* STRING
+* LONG
+* INT
+* DOUBLE

 Therefore, the following expression: